tom-seddon/beeblink/README.md

 you'll need to
 [tweak one of the device settings](./docs/ftdi_latency_timer.md).

+If you've got some way of getting files to your BBC already, copy `beeblink_tube_serial.rom` from the ROMs zip and load it on your BBC;
+otherwise, use the [bootstrap process](./docs/bootstrap.md), and get the file that way.

 # Use

 See [the filing system docs](./docs/fs.md) for some info about how to use it from the BBC side.

-[The server docs](./docs/server.md) have some notes about useful command line options and sharing files between BBC and PC.
+[The server docs](./docs/server.md) have some information about useful command line options, and a few notes about sharing files between BBC and PC.

 [If you use git, some notes on git interop](./docs/git.md).